GoogleCloudPlatform/professional-services-data-validator/docs/installation.md

 By default, Terraform is run inside a test environment and needs to be directed to your project.
 Perform the following steps to direct the creation of the BigQuery table to your project:

 1. Delete the `testenv.tf` file
-2. Enter `variables.tf` and replace `default = "pso-kokoro-resources"` with `default = "YOUR_PROJECT_ID"`
+2. View `variables.tf` and replace `default = "pso-kokoro-resources"` with `default = "YOUR_PROJECT_ID"`

-After installing [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) and the steps above, run the following commands from inside the repo:
+After installing the [terraform CLI tool](https://learn.hashicorp.com/tutorials/terraform/install-cli) and completing the steps above, run the following commands from inside the root of the repo:

 ```
 cd terraform